fullama/Mendeley_Vienna_plugin/README.md

    - To install the plugin:
      * Download and extract the mendeley.viennaplugin file
      * Double click on the mendeley.viennaplugin file
-     *  The plugin is now installed
+     *  The plugin is now installed (message box will confirm)
      *  A 'Share with Mendely' button can also be added by going to:
-       * View > Customise Toolbar
+       * View > Customise Toolbar in Vienna

    - RSS feeds from pubmed searches can be added to Vienna
      * These articles can be added to mendeley by clicking: